Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 Gastritis and PUD are very common.
 However, the pain is often in the form of dull, growing, or burning in character.
 It is located in the upper central part of your abdomen.

-Waves of abdominal pain that come and go are NOT suggestive for gastritis or peptic ulcer disease; unless you define (waves) as days with pain and days without pain.
+Waves of abdominal pain that come and go are NOT suggestive of gastritis or peptic ulcer disease; unless you define (waves) as days with pain and days without pain.

 When do you need to see a doctor?

 - Abnormally very intense waves of pain (may suggest biliary or renal colic).

 - Unexplained weight loss.